 - Food includes pancakes, omelets, soups, fresh fruit, avocado, pasta, chicken, fish, meat, and rice, foods which are rich in carbohydrates and suitable for trekking.
 (Vegetarian, vegan or special diet meals upon request)

-- Tea time before dinner (tea, coffee, coco, biscuits, popcorn).
+- Tea time before dinner (tea, coffee, coca, biscuits, popcorn).

 - Boiled water provided from 2nd day (for drinking)